kfragkog/FCC/README-FCC.md

   - The *join()* method creates and returns a new string by concatenating all of the elements in an array (or an array-like object), separated by commas or a specified separator string
     - separator: Specifies a string to separate each pair of adjacent elements of the array.
 The separator is converted to a string if necessary.
 If omitted, the array elements are separated with a comma (",").
 If separator is an empty string, all elements are joined without any characters in between them
+  - The *split()* method splits a String object into an array of strings by separating the string into substrings, using a specified separator string to determine where to make each split
+    - separator: Specifies the string which denotes the points at which each split should occur